andrew-johnson-4/andrew-johnson-4/README.md

 ## Request a Service

 I build things for the web or your local computer.
-Have an idea, feel free to reach out:
+Have an idea?
+Feel free to reach out:
 * andrew[at]subarctic.org

 or just feel free to say hi! 👋